 Effective April 6, 2015, ACOG Fellows and their staff will be able to submit specific OB/GYN coding questions to ACOG Coding Assistance by registering for our New Ticket Database at https://acogcoding.freshdesk.com.
 Registration is free, quick and easy!
 Read the announcement for more details.

 Correct coding helps ensure that a practice receives payment for vaccines given to patients.
-ACOG has published a coding guide solely focused on immunization, Immunization Coding for Obstetrician-Gynecologists 2013, and a quick glance guide for frequently used immunization codes.
-Proper coding means being sure that the code selected is appropriate as follows:
+ACOG has published an updated coding guide solely focused on immunizations: Immunization Coding for Obstetrician-Gynecologists 2016 published June 2016.